onflow/Flow-Working-Groups/core_protocol_working_group/README.md

 and iterate on the vision and roadmap for the development of Flow's underlying protocol.
-A central objective is to facilitate alignment and cooperation of protocol contributors, and to be an entry point for anyone wanting to familiarize themselves with the inner working of flow's protocol and its evolution.
+A central objective is to facilitate alignment and cooperation of protocol contributors, and to be an entry point for anyone wanting to familiarize themselves with the inner working of Flow's protocol and its evolution.

 We recommend the following documents outlining the long-term vision for Flow’s evolution: